 Danika Stanley – Teacher

 Danika joined Trinity in 2010.
 After participating as a co-oping parent for over ten years, Danika found herself “truly at home in the classroom with preschoolers”.
 She has an AA degree in Liberal Studies and is currently completing her Master Teacher Certificate in Early Childhood and holds a California state Site Supervisor permit.
 Danika has three children and has been very involved in San Carlos schools since 2006.

 Rebecca Taylor – Teacher / Extended Day

-Rebecca is a Trinity alum, joined Trinity in 2013 and has partnered with teachers in our Twos, Threes and Pre-K programs.
-She enjoys watching the children play and learn in the Trinity House rooms she grew up in.
-Becca is pursuing her certification in Early Childhood Education and is pursuing her B.A. in Child and Adolescent Development at San Francisco State University and remains active in Children and Youth ministries at Trinity Presbyterian Church.
+Rebecca, a Trinity alum, joined Trinity in 2013 and has partnered with teachers in our Twos, Threes and Pre-K programs.
+She enjoys watching the children play and learn in the Trinity House rooms she enjoyed as a child.
+Rebecca holds an A.A. degree in Early Childhood Education and is pursuing her B.A. in Child and Adolescent Development at San Francisco State University and remains active in Children and Youth ministries at Trinity Presbyterian Church.